-In addition, applicants to the Secondary Education program must select one of the following additional majors within the Feinstein College of Arts and Sciences: Biology, Chemistry, English, Foreign Languages, History, and double major in Dance Performance Studies and Secondary Education.
+In addition, applicants to the Secondary Education program must select one of the following additional majors within the Feinstein College of Arts and Sciences: Biology, Chemistry, English, Modern Languages, History, and double major in Dance Performance Studies and Secondary Education.

 Architecture applicants must have completed a minimum of one year of geometry and two years of algebra in high school.
 Transfer students are encouraged to have successfully completed college-level calculus.
 Proficiency in trigonometry and physics is necessary for students to take required college-level courses in calculus and structural systems.
 Students who lack this proficiency are eligible to apply but must complete the necessary course work before taking calculus and structural systems.
 Courses taken at RWU in preparation for calculus and structural systems may not count toward degree requirements.

 A portfolio of two and/or three-dimensional work demonstrating evidence of an applicant’s creative potential is required for all applicants for admission to the B.S. in Architecture program.
 The intent of the portfolio requirement is twofold—to offer applicants some idea of activities you will be engaged in as an architecture student, and to allow the school to begin to estimate your emerging potential at this earliest stage of your architectural education.
 Consistent with the mission of our program, Roger Williams University is interested in and celebrates the variety of expression that applicants demonstrate.
 Applicants come from a variety of backgrounds, and we appreciate this variety as a basis for beginning the study architecture at the college level.

 The portfolio should consist of 8-12 examples of the applicant’s work, each piece clearly labeled.
 Your work should be submitted through SlideRoom at this address: